 To consider the beneficial DNA hereditary function at reproduction (“Germline”) vs. the detrimental mutational error of somatic mutation, to use the same word to define both functions is absurd.
 We believe the primary interchangeable use of “mutation” is intentionally designed to be deceptive.
 By doing so, naturalism (evolution) artificially gains credibility by claiming even known DNA function as also belonging to a mutation that is spontaneous, random, and a mistake of nature.
 Thereby moving the invisible hand of evolution with such apparent deceit.

-Natural Selection and Mutation “bait and switch”.
+Natural Selection and Mutation “bait and switch.”

 Lastly, while modern biology distracts us by calling both functions of DNA mutation, despite the obvious and factually distinctly differing functions of these so-called mutations, here is where the bait and switch happens!
-Evolution appeals to the obvious and positive effects of DNA alleles at reproduction and proclaims that these ‘mutations’ (mixing in both types for good measure) are Darwin’s Natural Selection, both observable and clearly a scientific fact!
-Which may be true for ‘germline mutations’ (DNA at reproduction), which we agree offspring are indeed diversified at reproduction within their same species: such affects are both good and observable.
+Evolution appeals to the obvious and positive effects of DNA alleles at reproduction and proclaims that these ‘mutations’ (mixing in both types for good measure) are Darwin’s Natural Selection, both observable and a scientific fact!
+This may be true for ‘germline mutations’ (DNA at reproduction), in which we agree offspring are indeed diversified at reproduction within their same species: such effects are both good and observable.
 We might even agree that this does seem to “add up those things which are good” in any given species of life.

 However, we must point out, that somatic mutations (which occurs outside of reproduction) fails to move (evolve) anything forward.
 These somatic mutations fail to “reject that which is bad” because they are in fact themselves what is “bad”.
 They conclude as cancers, sickness, disease, and death.1